-Generally centrally located property for sale in Budapest are all freehold.
-There are exceptions to the rule though with some properties in the 1st District (Castle area) being lease hold and also being subject to some buying restriction.
-Your lawyer will advise you on each individual properties status.
+Generally, centrally located properties for sale in Budapest are all freehold.
+There are exceptions to the rule though with some properties in the 1st District (Castle area) being leasehold and also being subject to some buying restrictions.
+Your lawyer will advise you on each individual property’s status.

 If you sell a property and then buy another within one year the stamp duty will be based on the difference in value and not the full value of the property.

-From 2008 the Hungarian Government revised the way capital gains tax is calculated, which has made things much simpler.
+In 2008 the Hungarian Government revised the way capital gains tax is calculated, which has made things much simpler.
 After owning your property for five years there will be no capital gains tax due on any profit you make.
-The first of these years is classed as a whole or part of the calendar year when your purchase was completed.
+The first of these years is classed as a whole or part of the calendar year when your purchase was completed

 You can calculate the rates using the following table: